acl2023-anonymous-submission/AeNER/README.md

 # AeNER

 This is the official code repository for AeNER, a method for numerical reasoning over text and tables.
+Anonymized for conference submission.

 AeNER uses number value embeddings that are passed through multiple Transformer layers to obtain a numerically-aware representation of the input question and the context.